FFXIV The Omega Protocol: release date, start time & everything we know - Dexerto

 FFXIV The Omega Protocol Unlocking Requirements

-Like other ultimates, The Omega Protocol will require the player to have cleared the raid tier in which it was released.
+Like other ultimates, The Omega Protocol requires the player to have cleared the raid tier in which it was released.

-For The Omega Protocol, this will be clearing Abyssos: The Eighth Circle on Savage Difficulty.
+For The Omega Protocol, this means clearing Abyssos: The Eighth Circle on Savage Difficulty.
 Once cleared, players can speak to the Wandering Minstrel in Old Sharlayan (X: 13, Y: 14) to unlock The Omega Protocol.

 The Omega Protocol Item Level Requirements in FFXIV

-The Omega Protocol will have an item level of 635, with a minimum item level requirement of 630 to enter.
+The Omega Protocol has an item level of 635, with a minimum item level requirement of 630 to enter.

 Players will either need to use gear from the Abyssos: Savage set or the Augmented Lunar Envoy set to achieve this item level, meaning that you’ll need to be prepared if you want to head into this fight.